aidin36/dotemacs/README.md

 * Rust source code (rustup component add rust-src) for code completion.
 * racer (cargo install racer) for autocompletion.

+Javascript:
+* ESLint.
+It needs to be installed globally (npm install eslint --global) but there should be a local config file.
+* Prettier for formatting.
+It can be installed in the project's packages (npm install prettier)

 Other:
 * z (https://github.com/rupa/z/) for jumping to directories quickly.
 * yamllint (pip install yamllint)